ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "promptIfUnknown": false,
 }
 ```
-Because `checkConsentHref` is not specified, the consent decision will be made client side based local cache.
-No consent will be collected as `"promptIfUnknown": false`.
+The previous consent state is read from local cache as `checkConsentHref` is not specified.
+No consent will be collected even if cache is empty because `"promptIfUnknown": false`.

 For users in `geo1`, the merged config is